group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Installation and use from the executable (.exe)

 WorMe Length determination can be **easily installed from the [executable file](https://github.com/group-nn-at-icmab-csic/WorMe/releases)** as a local software in Windows. **It does not require a MATLAB licence**.
+A [brief installation guide](https://github.com/group-nn-at-icmab-csic/WorMe/blob/main/documentation/WM_ld_Installation_guide.pdf) was developed.
 The step-by-step installation will automatically download and install MATLAB Runtime R2021b (9.11) and WorMe Length determination as system software.
 [MATLAB Runtime](https://mathworks.com/products/compiler/matlab-runtime.html) is a collection of the libraries required to run MATLAB aplications, in this case WorMe Length determination.

 <div align="center">